 Einstein-Montefiore CTSA UM1 Element E Research Project

-The study’s over-arching goal is to ensure everyone benefits from NIH research.
-D2/R3 seeks to:
+The study’s over-arching goals are to ensure everyone benefits from NIH funded research.
+Element E seeks to:

-Close the gap in health outcomes research on adult PWDDs, especially as growing numbers of children with autism and other DDs transition to adulthood,
+- Close the gap in health outcomes for adult PWDs, especially as growing numbers of children with autism and other disabilities transition to adulthood.

-Ultimately, improve the health of everyone, including PWDDs.
+- Ultimately, improve the health of everyone, including PWDs.

 Our CTSA Hub Partners